guardian/service-catalogue/README.md

     repocop[Repocop Lambdas]
     aws[AWS APIs]

-    snyk --> |Data from snyk populates \nCloudquery tables|cq github --> |Data from snyk populates \nCloudquery tables|cq aws --> |Data from snyk populates \nCloudquery tables|cq cq --> |Cloudquery writes data to the DB|DB
+    snyk --> |Data from snyk populates Cloudquery tables|cq github --> |Data from snyk populates Cloudquery tables|cq aws --> |Data from snyk populates Cloudquery tables|cq cq --> |Cloudquery writes data to the DB|DB
-    DB --> |1.
-Cloudquery data is used \n to calculate departmental \n compliance with obligations|repocop repocop --> |2.
-Repocop stores compliance \n information about repos as a table \n in the cloudquery DB|DB repocop --> |Repocop raises PRs to fix issues, \n that are reviewed by developers|dev Grafana --> |Compliance dashboards are used\n by DevX developers to track \n departmental progress towards obligations|devxDev repocop --> |Repocop sends notifications of \n events, or warnings to teams\n  via Anghammarad|Anghammarad Anghammarad --> |Anghammarad delivers messages \n to developers about changes \n to their systems|dev DB --> |Cloudquery data powers \n grafana dashboards|Grafana Grafana --> |Compliance dashboards are used \n by developers to track \n their team's progress towards \n obligations.
-They also have read \n access to raw cloudquery tables.|dev
+    DB --> |1 - Cloudquery data is used to calculate departmental compliance with obligations|repocop repocop --> |2 - Repocop stores compliance information about repos as a table in the cloudquery DB|DB repocop --> |Repocop raises PRs to fix issues, that are reviewed by developers|dev Grafana --> |Compliance dashboards are used by DevX developers to track departmental progress towards obligations|devxDev repocop --> |Repocop sends notifications of events, or warnings to teams  via Anghammarad|Anghammarad Anghammarad --> |Anghammarad delivers messages to developers about changes to their systems|dev DB --> |Cloudquery data powers \n grafana dashboards|Grafana Grafana --> |Compliance dashboards are used by developers to track their team's progress towards obligations.
+They also have read access to raw cloudquery tables.|dev
 ```